-- 1 Samuel 17:32-50: The story of David and Goliath.
+In 1 Samuel 17:32-50 we have the story of David and Goliath.
 David had a competition strength, and he played to win (and did win).

 This trait could clearly be a positive or negative, depending on the spirit of the one with the "strength."
 In our Christian life, though, we should all be running the race as to win, but in this sense, our "competition" is against the darkness that holds humanity away from God and the "race" is in bringing the truth of salvation to the world.
 We are all to be competing to win in this.

 Developer.
 A developer sees the potential in others and strives to see others succeed.
 A developer challenges others, and signs of growth in others is fuel for the developer.
 Others see the developer's helpfulness as genuine.